Sand Cat Facts

 The long hairs that grow between their toes create a dense layer of fur covering their foot pads.
 The thick fur protects their paws from burning on the hot sand.

 A thick sand-colored fur covers their body, provides excellent camouflage, and provides insulation from extreme weather changes.
 Desert surface temperatures can go up to 51 degrees C during the day and drop to about -0.5 degrees C at night.
-Sometimes sand cats will lie on their backs outside their burrow to let out internal heat.
+Sometimes, they will lie on their backs outside their burrow to let out internal heat.

 4. The sand cat is the smallest of all wild cats

 Lions, leopards, and tigers are well-known wild cats, but the wild cat family also includes small wild cats like the caracal, Pallas cat, and the sand cat.
-Sand cats don't grow bigger than domestic cats, but there seems to be sexual dimorphism between males and females in terms of weight.
+They don't grow bigger than domestic cats, but there seems to be sexual dimorphism between males and females in terms of weight.

 The adult sand cat has a head-body length of 15 to 20 inches and a tail about 9 to 12 inches long.
-The male sand cat weighs between 2 to 3.4 kg, while the adult female weighs about 1 to 3 kg.
+In contrast, the male weighs between 2 to 3.4 kg, while the adult female weighs about 1 to 3 kg.

 Sand Cat Young.
 Photo Credit: kellinahandbasket (CC BY 2.0)

-Sand cats breed seasonally, and the breeding season differs from location to location—sand cats in the Sahara breed from January to April, and those in Turkmenistan breed from April.
-In Pakistan, the sand cat breeds from September to October.
+Sand cats breed seasonally, and the breeding season differs from location to location—those in the Sahara breed from January to April, and those in Turkmenistan breed from April.
+In Pakistan, they breed from September to October.

 6. Sand cats are altrical